Rooms & Rates

 It is our pleasure to provide warm hospitality, exceptional food, and comfortable beds, all in our log lodge cabin.

-Winter rate of $120.00 per room is in effect January 1 – April 30.
+Winter rate discount is $20.00 off regular room rate January 1 – April 30.
 Inquire about dinner availability.

 • Air conditioning • Private baths • Clock radio